quinlan-lab/mutator-epistasis-manuscript/README.md

-# Discovering epistasis between germline mutator alleles in mice
+# Epistasis between mutator alleles contributes to germline mutation rate variability in laboratory mice

 <!-- usage note: edit the H1 title above to personalize the manuscript -->